 And while unionization efforts are bringing some meaningful change to the industry, Hutchins’s death arguably stands as a far greater indictment of the industry as a whole than individual indictments against Rust’s on-set players could ever be.

-Update, January 31, 4:55 pm ET: This story was originally published on January 23 and has been updated to include the formal charges against Baldwin.
+Update, April 21, 11:17 am ET: This story was originally published on January 23 and has been updated multiple times, most recently to reflect a statement by special prosecutors.